Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Windows will not allow you to install normally an older version of Skype like 6.13 ; mainly it will prevent you from signing in as you normally do.
-But users might not like the new versions in Skype because for one thing they will not allow you to block the advertisements in the application and also the newer versions of Skype take up a huge part of your Windows 8 and Windows 10 memory thus slowing it down.
+It will mainly prevent you from signing in as you normally would.
+But users might not like the new versions of Skype because, for one thing, they will not allow you to block the advertisements in the application.

-How to make older versions of Skype work in Windows 8 and Windows 10 operating systems:
+How to make old Skype version work in Windows 10, 8, 7

-- You will need to make a backup copy of the executable file you have for the older version of Skype.
+- You will need to create a backup copy of the executable file you have for the older version of Skype.

 - Go to the Windows store and install the latest version of Skype you have for Windows 8 or Windows 10 operating systems.